GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 \include ParallelForExample-3D_ug.cpp

-## Static For<a name="static_for"></a>
+## Static For

 Static for-loop is designed for short loops with constant (i.e. known at the compile time) number of iterations.
 It is often used with static arrays and vectors.
 An adventage of this kind of for loop is that it is explicitly unrolled when the loop is short (up to eight iterations).
 See the following example:

 \include StaticForExample_ug.cpp

 Notice that the static for-loop works with a lambda function simillar to parallel for-loop.
 The bounds of the loop are passed as template parameters in the statement `Algorithms::StaticFor< 0, Size >`.
 The parameters of the static method `exec` are the lambda functions to be performed in each iteration and auxiliar data to be passed to the function.
 The function gets the loop index `i` first followed by the auxiliary data `sum` in this example.

 The result looks as: